-You can send to just about any country in the world with DPD, as long as the goods are approved for shipment by DPD and provided the transportation of these goods does not contravene any of the laws and regulations governing international shipping.
+With DPD you have great flexibility when shipping to other countries, as long as the goods are approved for shipment by DPD and provided the transportation of these goods does not contravene any of the laws and regulations governing international shipping.

 When sending goods abroad it is particularly important that you comply with the export and import rules, which vary depending on the type of goods you are shipping and the countries you are shipping to and from.

 Goods description, customs tariffs and export/import rules

 Osec Business Network

 Switzerland has concluded free trade agreements with various countries and groups of countries.
 These agreements confer preferential treatment (tariff reductions or exemptions) on certain goods if they meet the agreed origination conditions and if documentary proof of origin can be presented.
 This documentation must be presented to the customs office together with the customs declaration.

 The following are accepted as documentary proof of origin:EUR 1 movement certificate

 EUR-MED movement certificate